thomasabishop/eolas/Mathematics/Prealgebra/Multiplicative_identity.md

 ---
+categories:
+  - Mathematics
 tags:
-  - Mathematics
-  - Prealgebra
+  - prealgebra
-  - theorems-axioms-laws
+  - theorems
 ---

 # The Property of Multiplicative Identity